Harvey Railway Station Museum 1890s

 Run by passionate volunteers, the Museum houses a large collection of historical items from the town’s past.

-One of the most important displays is the May Gibbs exhibition, which recognises the time the famous author of Snuggle Pot and Cuddlie Pie spent in Harvey.
+One of the most important displays is the May Gibbs exhibition, which recognises the time the famous author of Snuggle Pot and Cuddle Pie spent in Harvey.

-The Railway Station Museum forms part of the Precinct, including the Station Master House (to be renovated), the Goods Shed, Snell’s Park, McQuade Park, and the Harvey CWA Building.
+The Railway Station Museum forms part of the Precinct, including the Station Master House (to be renovated), the Goods Shed, Snell’s Park, McQuade Park, Old Harvey Post Office and Exchange 1923, and the Harvey CWA Building.
 The site was also originally home to the Old Packing Shed.

 Interesting Facts: the railway station was visited by the Queen Mother in 1966, and it was used as a filming set for the TV mini-series A Fortunate Life, which aired in 1986.
-The scene shot at the Harvey Railway Station portrayed Albert Facey talking to his mother at the Subiaco Railway Station circa 1910.
+The scene, shot at the Harvey Railway Station, depicts Albert Facey talking to his mother at the Subiaco Railway Station circa 1910.

 Image: Screenshot of A Fortunate Life